 During the 2018–2019 academic year, Scott County partnered with the Resilient Communities Project (RCP) and the University of Minnesota on 14 projects designed to implement the County's recently adopted long-range 2040 Comprehensive Plan.
 Twenty County staff members participated in the 18-month partnership, working closely with more than 100 graduate, professional, and undergraduate students across 18 courses representing 13 academic departments at the University of Minnesota and St. Catherine University.

-Scott County is partnering with the University of Minnesota’s Resilient Communities Project (RCP) to advance and implement key “resilience planning” recommendations coming out of the 2040 Comprehensive Plan.
-The County and University students and faculty will collaborate on more than a dozen multidisciplinary projects that advance community resilience, such as investigating self-serve libraries, planting edible landscapes, diversifying agricultural production, managing hazardous waste, improving early childhood education, fostering employer-assisted housing, increasing participation in rental-assistance programs, planning for autonomous vehicles, promoting active living, and investigating the cost of services in rural areas.
-Click here to review the research projects that have been proposed in Scott County.
+The 2040 Comprehensive Plan includes goals, policies and strategies that are intended to position Scott County to be more resilient in the face of rapid change.
+Resilient communities have the capacity to respond, adapt, and thrive after unforeseen shocks, changes or stresses to our social, economic, or natural systems.
+This partnership helped the County advance and implement key “resilience planning” recommendations coming out of the 2040 Comprehensive Plan.
+The County and University students and faculty collaborated on more than a dozen multidisciplinary projects such as investigating self-serve libraries, planting edible landscapes, diversifying agricultural production, managing hazardous waste, improving early childhood education, fostering employer-assisted housing, increasing participation in rental-assistance programs, planning for autonomous vehicles, promoting active living, and investigating the cost of services in rural areas.

 Visit the Scott-RCP Partnership site to read our projects.
 All of the research is open-access.